FTC Hits TikTok With Record-Breaking $5.7 Million Fine

 TikTok (previously known as Musical.ly) is an app that lets users create and share short videos.
 Owned by ByteDance, the app is one of the most popular video platforms in the U.S. and Asia, with more than 500 million active monthly users in 150 countries.
 TikTok frequently appears on the list of top downloads on both the App Store and Google Play.

 TikTok users can create videos that last between 3-15 seconds and looping videos of up to 60 seconds.
-A number of celebrities have used the platform to post videos, including talk show host Jimmy Fallon and pro-skateboarder Tony Hawk.
+Several celebrities have used the platform to post videos, including talk show host Jimmy Fallon and pro-skateboarder Tony Hawk.
 Fallon's #tumbleweedchallenge, where users roll on the floor like tumbleweed, has attracted thousands of submissions.

 Why Did TikTok Recieve a Fine?

 TikTok collected the names, email addresses, and other information from children under 13 without parental consent, according to the FCC.
-This breaches a number of guidelines.
+This breaches many guidelines.